adam-mcdaniel/blog/content/pages/about/index.md

 ## Chess

 My [lichess](https://lichess.org) account is [adamthekiwi](https://lichess.org/@/adamthekiwi).
-I like to say that my peak blitz chess rating was 2161 (quite literally a chess master rating), but it was out of sheer luck that I ended up beating three ~2000 rated players in a row when I first started.
+I like to say that my peak blitz chess rating was 2161 (quite literally a chess master rating), but it was out of sheer luck that three ~2000 rated players in a row resigned early when I first started.
 I'm somewhere around 1300-1400 on Lichess.

 I also wrote my own cross platform engine which runs anywhere.
 You can play against it right here in the browser!